-As Memorial Day approaches, dermatologists urge Americans to #PracticeSafeSun
+Tips to avoid skin cancer as Memorial Day approaches.
+Dermatologists urge Americans to #PracticeSafeSun

 Survey: 60% of Americans Say They Have Gotten So Badly Sunburned Their Clothes Were Uncomfortable.

 Memorial Day — long considered the unofficial start of summer in the U.S. is quickly approaching, and dermatologists from the American Academy of Dermatology are urging Americans to practice safe sun as they head outdoors, especially as shelter-in-place measures related to COVID-19 begin to lift.
 Skin cancer is the most common cancer in the U.S., affecting one in five Americans in their lifetime, yet new data from the AAD shows that many Americans aren’t protecting themselves from the sun’s harmful ultraviolet (UV) rays.

 |According to a recent AAD survey, most Americans say they have gotten a sunburn and admit it has impacted their day-to-day life.
 Of those who have been sunburned, 60% said their sunburns made their clothes uncomfortable; 43% said they couldn’t sleep; and 21% said they were embarrassed about their sunburns.|

 Although most skin cancers can be prevented, it is estimated that everyday approximately 9,500 people in the U.S. are diagnosed with skin cancer, and nearly 20 Americans die from melanoma — the deadliest form of skin cancer.
 Throughout Skin Cancer Awareness Month in May, the AAD is encouraging Americans to #PracticeSafeSun to reduce their risk of skin cancer.